 TWIG Application Info & Guidelines

-The TWIG Artist Residency Application is now CLOSED.
+The TWIG Artist Residency Application is now OPEN.

 TWIG is a competitive, juried, 6-month artist studio residency program offering emerging and established artists the opportunity to engage the Milwaukee arts community and its public in critical dialogue about contemporary art.